appacademy/campus-hybrid-setup/macos-setup.md

    source ~/.zshrc
   ```

-2. Run the following commands in your terminal in order to install the correct
+2. Run the following commands in your terminal to install the correct version of
-   version of Ruby and the gems we'll be using in the course:
+   Ruby and the gems you'll be using in the course:

   ```shell
    rbenv install 2.5.1